 In response to these events, as well as a newly introduced measure by the state legislature to ban any black immigration to California, the Lester’s decided to join the exodus of African-Americans to Victoria in Canada.

 While the Lester & Gibbs business was prominent in early Victoria, Lester himself was a private man and left no documents or papers, so it is speculation that he may have felt some satisfaction that he was the 1st Black to sit on a jury in the Vancouver Island colony.

 A brief article in the Colonist on February 18, 1860 reads as: “A negro on the Jury list”: The article state that Mr. Peter Lester, a Black grocer, was the first juror called in the Butts case.
 Butts objected to him at first, but Lester was allowed to take his seat with the jury.”

 It was not until November 26, 1872 that Blacks were formally added to jury lists.

 Lester is listed on the 1875 voter’s list as a resident of Vancouver Street where he lived with his wife Nancy.
 He also owned 9 other properties.

 The Lester's daughter Sarah, taught piano, they also had 2 sons, Peter, a building painter and Frederick Douglas, a carpenter; there are also records of 2 grandchildren Blanche and Frederick Jr, children of Frederick and Octavia.

-Tax records also show that between 1864 and 1871, Lester and Sydnia Francis owned a property on Johnson Street and paid the taxes.
-It is believed this was to help out Sydnia and her husband Abner.
+Tax records also show that between 1864 and 1871, Lester and Sydna Francis owned a property on Johnson Street and paid the taxes.
+It is believed this was to help Sydna and her husband Abner Hunt.
 Abner, a shopkeeper, went bankrupt in 1863, and was not insured when his store burnt down in 1870.